Pooja-Vachhad/defect-detection/README.md

 - Integrate Grad-CAM for defect region visualization and model explainability
 - Deploy as REST API using FastAPI for production integration
-- Export to ONNX/TensorRT for optimized edge device deployment
+- Export to ONNX for optimized edge device deployment

 ---